Further information on Brexit related requirements, advice and support for individuals and businesses is available on gov.ie.

-Under the Common Travel Area (CTA), Irish and British citizens move freely and reside in either jurisdiction and enjoy associated rights and entitlements.
+Under the Common Travel Area (CTA), Irish and British citizens will continue to move freely and reside in either jurisdiction and enjoy associated rights and entitlements.
 Both the Government of Ireland and the UK Government have committed to maintaining the CTA in all circumstances.
 For more information, please visit our CTA page.